argoproj-labs/hera/docs/examples/workflows/dags/conditional_on_task_status.md

-# Dag Conditional On Task Status
+# Conditional On Task Status

+This example showcases conditional execution on success, failure, and error

 === "Hera"